-Ahead of the weekend, our Edible Playgrounds team is at your service to give you some top notch facts about bees!
+Our Edible Playgrounds team is at your service to give you some top notch facts about bees!
 In our Edible Playgrounds we value biodiversity, and plant a range of vegetables and flowers that benefits pollinators.
 Read more about our programme here.

 Did you know there are approximately 20,000 bee species in the world?
 In Britain we have over 200 species of bees.

 There are three groups of bees; Honey bees, bumblebees, and solitary bees.

 Bees pollinate ⅓ or the world’s food source, without them we wouldn’t be able to grow most of the fruit and vegetables we eat.

 You may have heard that our bees need our help.
 The decline of bee populations is a worldwide problem.
 Across the UK bees are in decline.
 Three species of bumblebee are now extinct and the honey bee population is drastically declining.

 Pollination is the process where pollen is taken from one plant or part of a plant to another in order to reproduce.
 This occurs naturally with the help of pollinating insects like Bees, butterflies, moths, hoverflies and even beetles.
 Bees are built to be perfect pollinators, they are attracted to the scent of nectar in flowering plants.
 The bees will collect nectar and pollen as a food source, taking pollen and nectar from the male parts (anther) of the flower.
 The pollen often sticks to their hairy bodies as they travel from flower to flower; this is spread to the female (stigma) parts of the flower and this pollinates the plant.